 - the UK population by country of birth and nationality

-- the impact and contribution of international migration on public services
+- new insights on the impact and contribution of international migration

 - reviewing how we define migration in our statistics

-We welcome feedback on our statistics and our plans to transform them using administrative data.
-You can find out more or contact us at:
+We welcome feedback on our statistics and transformation plans.
+You can contact us by:

-- Subscribe to the ONS migration and population statistics mailing list
+- subscribing to the ONS migration and population statistics mailing list